Michael Heilmann's Automatic Resource Management System Mark 1

 ...

-void File_typeRemoved(Arms_Natural8 const* name, Arms_Size nameLength) {
+void File_typeRemoved(void* context, Arms_Natural8 const* name, Arms_Size nameLength) {

 g_registered = false;